metal-stack/cli/docs/metalctlv2_network_create.md

 ```
       --addressfamily string        addressfamily of the network to acquire, if not specified the network inherits the address families from the parent [optional]
       --bulk-output                 when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
-  -d, --description string          description of the network to create. [optional]
+      --description string          description of the network to create. [optional]
   -f, --file string                 filename of the create or update request in yaml format, or - for stdin.

                                     Example: